esitarski/RaceDB/README.md

   Choose the latest installer of 64 bit python 3 for your platform.
 32bit versions are not supported.

 - Step 1a: Install GIT

   On Windows, download git from https://gitforwindows.org/.
-Make sure git is avaiable on your path.
+Make sure git is available on your path.
 On Linux and MacOSX, git is usually installed by default.

 - Step 2:  Unzip RaceDB.zip